mursya/bem-news/bemup-promo/bemup-promo.en.md

-# BEMup: watch it, feel it!
+# BEMup — watch it, feel it!

 [BEMup](http://bitly.com/bemup), our first meetup about BEM was on August 2, in the Moscow office of Yandex.